What is Whey Protein? – Everything You Need to Know

 • high biological value

-• depending on the type: lactose-free and therefore suitable for lactose-intolerant individuals
+• depending on type: lactose-free

 Disadvantages of whey